How To Train Your Dragon Birthday Party: Make your own shield, train your dragon stations, sensory table, and dragon training survival loot bags!

 Our first activity was to design our viking shields.

 The base of the shield was a simple cardboard cake board -clever!
-We decorated them with different colours and sizes of paper plates, stick on gems, and washi tape.
+Then we decorated them with different colours and sizes of paper plates, stick on gems, and washi tape.
 Everyone also got a Toothless cutout for the front.

 The handles were made out of duct tape on the back.

-When the Viking Shields were made, everyone received a foam sword.
+Everyone received a foam sword once the Viking Shields were finished.
 We were all ready to start actually training the dragons in the backyard.

 The backyard was full of fun activities for the kids to visit as they wanted to.